odradev/odradev.github.io/docusaurus/docs/tutorials/odra-sol.md

 ## Introduction

-Hi a stranger Solidity developer!
+Hi, stranger Solidity developer!
 If you are looking to expand your horizons into Rust-based smart contract development, you've come to the right place.
-Odra is a high-level framework designed to simplify the development of smart contracts for Casper Network.
+Odra is a high-level framework designed to simplify the development of smart contracts for the Casper Network.
 This tutorial will guide you through the basics of transitioning from Solidity to Odra, highlighting key differences and providing practical examples.
-Before we delve into details. we have a first great info for you.
-From the very beginning we have thinking of you.
-Our main assumption was to design the framework that way to flatten the learning curve especially for Solidity developers.
+Before we delve into the details, we have great news for you.
+From the very beginning, we have been thinking of you.
+Our main goal was to design the framework in a way that flattens the learning curve, especially for Solidity developers.

 ## Prerequisites
 To follow this guide, you should have:

-Basic knowledge of Solidity
+* Knowledge of Solidity.
-Familiarity with Ethereum and smart contract concepts A development environment set up for Solidity (e.g., Remix, Truffle, Hardhat) Basic understanding of Rust, as Odra is based on it
+* Familiarity with Ethereum and smart contract concepts.
+* Basic understanding of Rust, as Odra is based on it.

 ## Hello World